CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 While in read-only mode, BGP does not run best-path or generate any updates to its peers.

-To show information about the state of the update delay, run the NCLU `net show bgp summary` command or the vtysh `show ip bgp summary` command.
+To show information about the state of the update delay, run the NCLU command `net show bgp summary` or the `vtysh` command `show ip bgp summary`.

 ## Route Maps for Route Updates